-Home repairs aren't deductible, but home improvements are.
-If you use your home solely as your personal residence, you don't get tax benefits from repairs.
+Home repairs are not tax-deductible, but home improvements may be.
+If you use your residence solely as a personal residence, you cannot claim any tax benefits from repairs.
 You cannot deduct any part of the cost.
-If you use your home solely as your personal residence, you cannot deduct the cost of home improvements.
+However, if you use your home for business purposes, you may be able to deduct some of the costs associated with home improvements.

-These costs are non-deductible personal expenses.
+These costs are considered non-deductible personal expenses.
 Under the current US federal tax code, home improvements are generally not tax-deductible.
-No, you cannot deduct home improvement expense with a home renovation tax credit.
-However, there are tax deductions for home improvements available to make your home more energy efficient or to make use of renewable energy resources, such as solar panels.
+No, you cannot claim a home renovation tax credit for home improvement expenses.
+However, there are certain tax deductions available for making your home more energy efficient or to make use of renewable energy sources, such as solar panels.

 A repair is something that keeps your home in good working order, such as fixing a leaky faucet or replacing a broken window.
 This is true even if the repairs you make are for the benefit of your entire home and not just the part of your home you rent.
 You can get a small deduction for improvements you make to your home if you use one of the rooms in your home as an office.
 However, if the repair adds value to your property (such as replacing the roof), it could be considered a home improvement.

 Several types of home improvement projects may be eligible for a tax cancellation, but it ultimately comes down to the type of remodel you are completing and whether it is classified as a repair or improvement.
 There are two other important areas related to your home that can have a big effect on what you owe the feds, including when and if you make repairs to them.
-They sound similar (and are sometimes used interchangeably), but in reality there is quite a stark difference between the repairs you make to your home and improvements.
-While home improvements with garden variety won't give you a tax deduction right now, they could be helpful in reducing taxes if and when you sell your home.
+Repairs and improvements may sound similar (and are sometimes used interchangeably), but they have distinct differences when it comes to taxes.
+While regular home improvements won't give you a tax deduction right now, they could be helpful in reducing taxes when you sell your home.